U.S. Arrests Mexican State Prosecutor, Says He's Also A Drug Smuggler Named 'Diablo'

 We'll remind you that a kilogram is equivalent to roughly 2.2 pounds.

-Veytia is named in at least two federal court documents, including one in New York, where the state attorney general was indicted on three counts of conspiracy to sell, import or export, and distribute narcotics, and another in California, where he was arraigned this week.
+Veytia is named in at least two federal court documents, including one in New York, where he was indicted on three counts of conspiracy to sell, import or export, and distribute narcotics, and another in California, where he was arraigned this week.

-The attorney general's case is drawing international attention at a time when Mexico's state executives have been targeted by corruption probes.
+The state attorney general's case is drawing international attention at a time when Mexico's state executives have been targeted by corruption probes.
 Two former governors who recently left office are currently considered to be fugitives.

 Earlier this week, the governor of Chihuahua said an arrest warrant had been issued for his predecessor as part of an embezzlement inquiry.
-The state is reportedly asking both the U.S. and Interpol for help in arresting César Duarte, whom they believe fled to El Paso, Texas.
+The state is reportedly asking both the U.S. and Interpol for help in apprehending César Duarte, whom they believe fled to El Paso, Texas.

 And since last October, the former governor of Veracruz, Javier Duarte, has been on the run, accused of racketeering and money-laundering.
-His oil-rich state is also where more than 250 bodies have been found in a mass grave that was linked to drug cartels.
+His oil-rich state is also where more than 250 bodies were found in a mass grave that has been linked to drug cartels.